 This is what I think of Sustainability terminology at the moment.
 Sustainability is the end goal /aspiration, CSR defines the role of business in the field of Sustainability and Sustainable development is standing a bit outside of this at the moment.
 Maybe the SDG’s will change that somewhat.
 I sure hope this is the case

-This might be a bit abstract for now but I would love to hear what your views are on these terminology puzzles.
+This is a bit abstract for now but I would love to hear what your views are on these terminology puzzles.
 Are we making just too much of a fuss about this and just get on with it?

 Picture Credit: kalyan02